List of home computers by video hardware

 This is a list of home computers, sorted alphanumerically, which lists all relevant details of their video hardware.

 Home computers are the second generation of desktop computers, entering the market in 1977 and becoming common during the 1980s.
 A decade later they were generally replaced by IBM PC compatible "PCs", although technically home computers are also classified as personal computers.

-Examples of typical early home computers are the TRS-80, Atari 400/800, BBC Micro, the ZX Spectrum, the MSX 1, the Amstrad CPC 464 and the Commodore 64.
-Examples of typical late home computers are MSX 2 systems, and the Amiga and Atari ST systems.
+Examples of early home computers are the TRS-80, Atari 8-bit computers, BBC Micro, ZX Spectrum, MSX, Amstrad CPC 464, and Commodore 64.
+Examples of late home computers are MSX 2 systems, and the Amiga and Atari ST systems.

 Note: in cases of manufacturers who have made both home and personal computers, only machines fitting into the home computer category are listed.
 Systems in the personal computer category, except for Early Macintosh PCs, are generally based on the VGA standard and use a video chip known as a Graphics Processing Unit.
 Very early PCs used one of the much simpler (even compared to most home computer video hardware) video display controller cards, using parts like the MDA, the Hercules Graphics Card, the CGA and the EGA standard).
 Only after the introduction of the VGA standard could PCs really compete with the home computers of the same era, such as the Amiga and Atari ST, or even with the MSX-2.
 Also, not listed are systems that are typically only gaming systems, like the Atari 2600 and the Bally Astrocade, even though these systems could sometimes be upgraded to resemble a home computer.